What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 • Call-to-action variations: "Shop Now" vs. "Find Your Part" vs. "Check Compatibility"

 Many automotive retailers wonder how to effectively boost their social media presence alongside PPC.
-While paid social can complement search campaigns, I typically recommend establishing your Google Ads foundation first before expanding to social platforms.
+While paid social can complement search campaigns, I typically recommend establishing your Google Ads foundation first before expanding to social media platforms.

 Continuous Optimization Practices